camunda-consulting/camunda-7-code-examples/snippets/cockpit-plugin-delinquent-instances/README.md

 Sample plugin for camunda Cockpit showing delinquent process instances
 =================================

-This is a simple plugin that showcases how you can add a list of delinquent process instances to the cockpit homepage - as this is pretty handy for any kind of demo situation.
+This is a simple plugin that showcases how you can add a list of delinquent process instances to the cockpit homepage.

 Built and tested against camunda BPM version `7.1.0-Final`.